LappalainenLab/chip_seq_regulons/README.md

 conda activate chip_seq_reg
 ```

+### Sample data:

+Sample data is available in the data directory, which is structured to align with the pipeline's requirements.
+Ensure that the file names and folder hierarchy are maintained as provided.

 ### Annotation pipeline:

 Contains scripts to run the S2Mb, S100Kb, S2Kb, M100Kb, and M2Kb TF-target gene annotation pipelines